Staying Hydrated When Hiking in the Desert Southwest

 Water Access

-Often your best course of action is to choose a hike that includes access to natural water sources and have a reliable way to treat that water for safe consumption.
+Often your best course of action is to choose a hike that includes access to natural water sources and have a reliable way to treat water for safe consumption.
 This will reduce your need to carry excessive amounts, which will likely lead to faster fatigue and a reduced fun factor.
 Plus…having a stream to cool off in will make a world of difference!

 On a customized tour, FS Guides can tailor your route to water availability and weight load, helping reduce exhaustion and keep your hike fun and safe.